emotional-cities/byteroad-workshop/README.md

 ![Mapstore Map with layers](img/mapstore6.png)

-We can add many layer as we need.
+We can add more layers to a single map.
 There are [many options](https://mapstore.readthedocs.io/en/latest/user-guide/layer-settings/) to play with.

 To persist our map we can save it from the top right menu